How to reset DNS and park your domain

 What happens after I park my domain?

-For most domains, after you "Park Domain," you'll see one of the following landing images when you visit in a browser:
+For most domains, after you "Park Domain," you'll see one of the following landing images when you visit in a browser, depending on whether or not your domain has been listed for sale on our Marketplace:

 How to park your domain